ย

 Curious about what causes this phenomenon?

 ๐Ÿ‘‹๐Ÿผ Hi!
-It's me, Dr. Kelly Sadauckas.
-Double Board Certified Pelvic PT to the stars, and YOUR go-to pelvic health expert on the internet.
+It's me, Dr. Kelly Sadauckas, Pelvic Floor Expert, (Double Board Certified, thanks for asking), and YOUR go-to pelvic resource on the internet.

 Today, I'd like to "dive into the details" about why swimming makes us have to pee!!